-But the question is meant to ask if your book idea is unique.
-Whether it will stand out among the noise of the competition.
+The question is meant to provoke you into describing why your book idea is unique.
+Why it will stand out among the noise of the competition.

 It is not a question of whether your book is important or valuable or even well written.
 Don’t hear it that way.
 It is actually a question of commercial viability.

-This is why that competitive analysis portion of your proposal is so important.
-Help the agent help the publisher to create space on the physical store shelf but also on the virtual Internet store shelf.
-Help them position your book so that it rises from obscurity into viability.
+This is why the competitive analysis portion of your book proposal is so important.
+Help the agent help the publisher create space on the physical or virtual shelf.
+Help them position your book, so it rises from obscurity into viability.
 With thousands of new books appearing online every day, there must be something that makes yours interesting.

 This can be as “simple” as a dynamite title.
-Or it could be a strong platform that stand out in the crowd.
-Or the skill in the writing is so amazing that the book creates evangelists who will tell the world to read it.
+Or it could be a strong platform that stands out in the crowd.
+Or the skill in the writing is so amazing that the book creates word-of-mouth buzz that spreads throughout the world.

 You know the question is coming, so prepare your answer.
-Would you buy your own book if it was on the shelf next to an über-famous author on the same topic or in the same genre?
+Would you buy your own book if it was on the “shelf” next to an über-famous author on the same topic or in the same genre?

 [An earlier version of this post ran in November 2011.]